scrollodex/hugo-bi/content/submit.md

 Send an email to `geriweitzman@gmail.com` with the following information:

-1. A statement of which 3 of the criteria for bisexuality-awareness (listed above) you meet
+1. A statement of which 3 of the criteria for bisexuality-awareness (listed above) you meet.
+(This will not be included in your listing.)

 The remaining items should be answered exactly as you would like them to appear in your listing: